Canción Bonita: Commercial performance

 In Spain, the single peaked at number 41 and although it didn't hit the top 40, it spent a total of 28 weeks on the chart, becoming Vives' third longest-charting hit and Martin's fourth.
-The song was certified platinum by the Productores de Música de España (Promusicae), for track-equivalent sales of over 40,000 units.
+The song was certified double platinum by the Productores de Música de España (Promusicae), for track-equivalent sales of over 120,000 units.
 "Canción Bonita" was also one of the Songs of the Summer in Spain in 2021.
 The song gained more popularity following its TikTok challenge; it starts with placing a pet or a child between two people.
-Then, the two people run in opposite directions and will see who would be followed by the pet or child.
+Then, the two people run in opposite directions and see who is followed by the pet or child.
 The song has been used in over 900,000 videos on the platform, becoming one of the most popular songs of 2021.
 In December 2021, the song reached 100 million streams on Spotify, making Martin the first male Latin artist in history to have 4 songs from different decades to have over 100 million streams on the platform.